Institutional Sponsored Project Cost Sharing Policy

-Cost sharing is that portion of a sponsored agreement related to cost that is contributed by parties other than the primary sponsor and not directly charged to sponsored agreement account(s).
+Cost sharing is that portion of a sponsored project related to cost that is contributed by parties other than the primary sponsor and is not directly charged to a sponsored project award.
 Cost share can include cash or in-kind contributions (such as the value of tuition waivers or salaries) to support a project.
-Cost sharing represents a legal commitment by the University to provide resources to a sponsored agreement and is subject to audit.
+Cost sharing represents a legal commitment by the University to provide resources to a sponsored project and is subject to audit.

-Three types of cost sharing are as follows:
+Three types of cost sharing are defined as follows:

-- Mandatory Cost Sharing is cost sharing that is part of the proposal budget and is mandated by the sponsoring agency.
+- Mandatory Cost Sharing is cost sharing that is required by the sponsoring agency and included in the proposal budget.
 This can be in the form of a specified dollar amount, a certain percentage of total costs or in-kind.

 - Voluntary Committed Cost Sharing is cost sharing that the University contributes to a project on its own initiative and is included in the proposal budget or award.
 Once committed, this amount becomes a legal obligation on the part of the University.

-When cash and in-kind cost sharing is accepted by the sponsor, it becomes a legal commitment by the University.
-Throughout the term of the project, the principal investigator (PI) and their college budget officer (along with oversight provided by Sponsored Projects) must maintain sufficient documentation to substantiate the actual cost sharing contribution in compliance with governmental regulations, primarily the Office of Management and Budget (OMB) 2 CFR Chapter I, Chapter II, Part 200, et al., Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards; Final Rule (Uniform Guidance) regarding allowability, allocability and reasonableness.
-When cost sharing expenditures are less than that agreed to in the award document, a loss or return of project funds to the sponsor may result.
-In these instances, the PI’s department and/or college are required to cover the deficit.
+When proposed cash and in-kind cost sharing is accepted by the sponsor, it becomes a legal commitment by the University.
+Throughout the term of the project, the principal investigator (PI) and their unit budget officer (along with oversight provided by Sponsored Projects) must maintain sufficient documentation to substantiate the actual cost sharing contribution in compliance with governmental regulations, primarily the Office of Management and Budget (OMB) 2 CFR Chapter I, Chapter II, Part 200, et al., Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards; Final Rule (Uniform Guidance) regarding allowability, allocability and reasonableness.

 - Verifiable from the department's accounting records, including appropriate documentation for in-kind cost sharing.